lpww/govs/README.md

 ## Installation

-1. Download the latest binary release
+1. Download one of the [latest binary releases](https://github.com/lpww/govs/releases)
 2. Add `$GOPATH/bin` to your path

 If you already have multiple go versions installed using the recommended